Urology Billing Services in Oklahoma

 Why Oklahoma Urology Practices Need Specialized Billing

-Oklahoma's healthcare market includes 8,000+ physicians, and urology practices here face a payer market dominated by Blue Cross Blue Shield of Oklahoma on the commercial side and SoonerSelect on the public payer side.
-Medicare claims are processed through Novitas Solutions, which applies its own Local Coverage Determinations that directly affect urology procedure coverage and medical necessity requirements.
+Oklahoma's healthcare market includes 8,000+ physicians, and urology practices here face a payer market dominated by Blue Cross Blue Shield of Oklahoma on the commercial side and SoonerSelect (managed Medicaid since April 2024, formerly SoonerCare fee-for-service) on the public payer side.
+Medicare claims are processed through Novitas Solutions (Jurisdiction H), which applies its own Local Coverage Determinations that directly affect urology procedure coverage and medical necessity requirements.
 Generic billing teams without OK specific knowledge leave revenue on the table.

 Urology billing itself is complex.
 Urology involves procedures across office, outpatient, and inpatient settings.
 The CPT code selection for a cystoscopy (52000) changes based on what's done during the procedure: biopsy (52204), stent placement (52332), tumor fulguration (52234).
 Each variation has different documentation and reimbursement.
-When you combine this coding complexity with Oklahoma's specific payer rules, authorization requirements, and 3 SoonerSelect managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving urology practices from Oklahoma City to Norman and across Oklahoma.
+When you combine this coding complexity with Oklahoma's specific payer rules, authorization requirements, and 3 SoonerSelect (managed Medicaid since April 2024, formerly SoonerCare fee-for-service) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving urology practices from Oklahoma City to Lawton and across Oklahoma.

 Code